dreamcat4/gitnest/usage-and-examples.markdown

 * gitnest requires *git* and *rubygems*
 * you must be in a repository with at least one commit in it

-## Starting point

-  git init project && cd project touch README git commit -a -m "new repository"

-There is only one type of repository in gitnest: a fully cloned, separate working repositories.
-Most people also have a hosted public repository that you push your changes to.
-We assume that your public repositor(y/ies) are bare, and so shall only ever be pushed the .gitnest reference file.

-Whether any given repository is a root, a child, or a leaf node, all repositories are treated with equally in gitnest.
-And there are no complex associations between repositories, or anything that cannot be determined by looking at the .gitnest reference file.

-Full mirrors are useful when you want to view imported history in your own project.
-You usually want this if the mirror is also a repository you have access to, for example, when using shared code across projects.

-Please note that you *cannot change* between mirror types after the initial add.
-You'll have to remove the mirror and add it again.

-h2.
-Built in help
+## Built in help

 You can invoke the built in help to see all the available commands or the flags or a command:

   braid help
   braid help add # or braid add --help

+## Starting point

+There is only one type of repository in gitnest: a fully cloned, working repository.
+Whether any given repository is a root, a child, or a leaf node, all repositories are treated pretty much equally in gitnest.
+There are no complex bi-directional associations between repositories, or anything that cannot be seen by examining the .gitnest configuration file.

-h2.
-Adding a mirror
+## Adding a mirror

   # braid help add
   braid add git://github.com/rails/rails.git vendor/rails
   braid add -p git://github.com/mbleigh/seed-fu.git

-h2.
-Adding mirrors with revisions
+## Adding mirrors with specific branches

   braid add --revision bf1b1e0 git://github.com/rails/rails.git vendor/rails
   braid add --rails_plugin --type svn --revision 32 http://oauth-plugin.googlecode.com/svn/trunk/oauth_plugin

-h2.
-Adding mirrors with full history
+## Overriding default mirrors

   braid add --full --type svn --revision 403 http://oauth.googlecode.com/svn/code/ruby/oauth vendor/oauth
   braid add --full --rails_plugin git://github.com/mislav/will_paginate.git vendor/plugins/will_paginate

-h2.
-Updating mirrors
+## Updating mirrors

   braid update vendor/plugins/cache_fu
   braid update

-h2.
-Updating mirrors with conflicts

-If a braid update creates a conflict, braid will stop execution and leave the partially commited files in your working copy, just like a normal git merge conflict would.

-You will then have to resolve all conflicts and manually run @git commit@.
-The commit message is already prepared.

-## Locking and unlocking mirrors

-  braid update --revision 6c1c16b vendor/rails
-  braid update --head vendor/rails
+## Update

+Jeweler gives you tasks for building and installing your gem:

+    rake build
+    rake install

+## Sync

+Jeweler tracks the version of your project.
+It assumes you will be using a version in the format `x.y.z`. `x` is the 'major' version, `y` is the 'minor' version, and `z` is the patch version.

+Initially, your project starts out at 0.0.0.
+Jeweler provides Rake tasks for bumping the version:

+    rake version:bump:major
+    rake version:bump:minor
+    rake version:bump:patch

 ## Showing local changes made to mirrors